Scattering resonances in unbounded transmission problems with sign-changing coefficient: A pedagogical example

-The case of the circular cavity with constant $\ecav$ is quite intuitive, and the leading order computations are explicit.
-In the next section we generalize the approach, to any order, for the general case: arbitrary shaped smooth boundary, and varying coefficients $\ecav \in \Cs^\infty(\Omega)$.
-To that aim, we will use semi-classical WKB (Wentzel--Kramers--Brillouin) expansions in a tubular neighborhood of the interface, and matched asymptotic expansions along the interface.
+The case of the circular cavity with constant \( \cavc \) is quite intuitive, and the leading order computations can be done explicitly.
+In the next sections we generalize the approach, to any order, for the general case (arbitrary shaped smooth boundary, and varying coefficients \( \cavc \in \Cs^\infty(\overline{\Omega}; (-\infty, 0) \setminus \{-1\}) \)), and justify the connection between the formal expansions (\Cref{sec:construct_quasi}) and the resolvent operator (as well as the scattering instabilities, consequently) (\Cref{sec:resolv_results}).
+To that aim, we will use semi-classical WKB (Wentzel-Kramers-Brillouin) expansions along the interface and matched asymptotic expansions in the transverse direction to the interface in a tubular neighborhood of the interface.
 The higher order terms allow to show a super-algebraic behavior of the peaks seen in \cref{fig:diskResponse}, explaining the exponential increase asymptotically.

-\begin{remark} In this paper we focus on the construction of the pairs $(\underline{\ell}_m^2, \underline{w}_m)_{m \ge 1}$ to characterize the asymptotic behavior of surface plasmons.
-The proper justification of the observed instabilities in the scattering problem (corresponding to the real part of the resonances $\ell_m$) is not addressed in this paper.
-This involves technical details of spectral theory for problems with sign-changing coefficients, and we refer the reader to \cite{CM2} for details.
-However we discuss the connection between the constructed pairs and the well-posedness constant $N_{\eps, \rho}$ in \cref{sec:back_to_sca}. \end{remark}